-As a service organization, you are familiar with audit requests from clients who are required to meet specific compliance and audit requirements.
-You have most likely been asked whether your organization is SOC 1 Compliant or SOC 2 Compliant.
-What are the differences between a SOC 1 and SOC 2?
-Which SOC report should I get?
-Do I need both?
+As a service organization, you are familiar with audit requests from clients who are required to meet specific compliance and audit requirements, and you have most likely been asked whether your organization is SOC 1 compliant or SOC 2 compliant.
+But what are the differences between a SOC 1 and SOC 2 audit?
+Which SOC report should you get?
+Do you need both?
 These are questions we, as auditors, are frequently asked.
 Let’s take a look at the differences between the two, and why you could be asked for either, or both, as you continue to grow your business.

-A Service Organization Control 1, or SOC 1 engagement, is an audit of the internal controls at a service organization which have been implemented to protect client data.
-SOC 1 engagements are performed in accordance with the Statement on Standards for Attestation Engagements No. 16 (SSAE 16).
-A SOC 1 assessment is comprised of control objectives, which are used to accurately represent internal control over financial reporting (ICFR).
-In other words, if you are hosting financial information that could affect your client’s financial reporting, then a SOC 1 audit report makes the most sense for your organization to pursue, and will likely be requested of you.
+A Systems and Organization Controls 1, or SOC 1 engagement, is an audit of the internal controls at a service organization which have been implemented to protect client data.
+SOC 1 engagements are performed in accordance with the Statement on Standards for Attestation Engagements No. 18 (SSAE 18).
+A SOC 1 assessment is comprised of control objectives, which are used to accurately represent internal controls over financial reporting (ICFR).
+In other words, if you are hosting financial information that could affect your client’s financial reporting, then a SOC 1 audit report makes the most sense for your organization to pursue, and it will likely be requested of you.

 If you have clients that fall under both categories, then there is a chance you may be asked for both.
 In some circumstances, you may determine that you need a SOC 1 and a SOC 2 report in order to effectively ensure that your controls meet the demands of a variety of clients and stakeholders.
 Fortunately, KirkpatrickPrice utilizes a unique Online Audit Manager that allows you to combine a SOC 1 and SOC 2 into one audit process resulting in two deliverables.